ejhusom/explainagents/PHASE4_SUMMARY.md

 Phase 4 established the foundation for rigorous evaluation of agent performance.
 While not fully complete (would require 10-15 ground truth annotations), the core evaluation infrastructure is operational and tested.

+**October 2025 Update**: Metrics redesigned with structured JSON output support, fixing evaluation accuracy from ~0% to functional levels.
+See METRICS_REDESIGN.md for full details.

 ## What Was Accomplished

 ### 1. Ground Truth Annotations (✅ Foundation Complete)